Kirassann/SQRT-Calculator/README.md

 # SQRT-Calculator
-A root calculator written using the kivy library in Python.
+A simple root calculator, compiled using Pyinstaller, so crashes are possible.
+It was written primarily using the Kivy library.
+There are no special features I'd like to mention.